Shifa402/Urdu-Synthetic-Speech-Evaluation/dataset_used.md

 **Dataset:** Mendeley Data — Urdu Emotional Speech Corpus (Version 4) **Source:** [https://data.mendeley.com/datasets/jcpfjnk5c2/4](https://data.mendeley.com/datasets/jcpfjnk5c2/4)

 Ten samples per emotion category are selected from this corpus, covering a range of affective states representative of expressive speech synthesis challenges.
-The **Neutral** category is deliberately excluded from evaluation, as it overlaps semantically with the Formal/Read Speech domain already included in this study.
+The **Neutral** category is deliberately excluded from evaluation, as it overlaps semantically with the Formal and Conversational Speech domain already included in this study.
 The following emotion categories are used:
 1. Angry
 2. Boredom
 3. Disgust